gagath/gtk_liststore_item/README.md

 gtk_liststore_item = "0.1.0"
 ```

+## Example

-After this is done, you can enjoy the ListStoreItem derive!
+After the crate is installed, you can enjoy the ListStoreItem derive!

 ```rust
 #[derive(ListStoreItem)]